Iorana

 Then we headed to the airport, and Tongariki presented each of us with a moai necklace.
 As I write this we’re flying back to Santiago.
 Today we lose the two hours we gained when we flew to the island.

 I will never again refer to Rapa Nui as Easter Island.
 I told Tongariki as we bid him farewell that his ancestors would be proud of the way he represented them to us.
 He truly honored them.
-And I was honored to have met him and learned from him about the stories of the Rapa Nui people.
+And it was an honor to have met him and learned from him about the stories of the Rapa Nui people.

 Iorana, incidentally, is the Rapa Nui word for “welcome,” and on the island people use it as a greeting, much like “aloha” in Hawaii.
 So to all who read this I say, “Iorana.”